Hermitian null loci

-It was shown by Gill--Smith~\cite{gill-smith14-chernricci} that the singularity set of the flow is equal to the region on which the Chern scalar curvature blows up.
+Gill and Smith~\cite{gill-smith14-chernricci} showed that the singularity set of the flow is equal to the region on which the Chern scalar curvature blows up.
 The latter set is the singularity formation locus of the flow due to~\cite{enders11-typeSingularities}.
 We give two equivalent definitions of the singularity set $\Z(\omega(t))$. \begin{theorem} Assume that the Chern--Ricci flow~\eqref{crf} exists on the maximal time interval $[0,T[$ with $T<\infty$.
 Then

 \end{theorem}

 \begin{proof} This was proved by M. Gill and K. Smith.
 However, it is unclear how the derivative $\partial_iQ_1$ in (3.9) of~\cite{gill-smith14-chernricci} vanishes at the maximum point of $Q_2$.
 We give the proof here, mimicking their estimates with minor modifications.